 Taking your anti-rejection medicine is critical to the success of the transplant.
 During your clinic visits, we will draw blood to check your blood chemistries and drug levels to ensure you are getting the proper medication and that the transplant is performing well.
 Kidney rejection is often silent and can only be picked up through a blood test.
 If we pick it up early, we can usually reverse the rejection with treatment.
 We will also talk about other types of medications you may need due to conditions that can develop from the transplant, along with verifying if medications you were taking before transplant are still required or need to be modified.

+To get evaluated, please follow this link.
 To make an appointment to evaluate your need within our Transplant Center, call a patient care representative at 1-800-333-9013.
 Find a University of Michigan kidney-pancreas transplant doctor.